 Crucial to the success of PSYL are the Animators, who bring their enthusiasm and energy to ensure the program is a dynamic experience for participants.
 We select these animators from students at our partner United World Colleges around the globe.
 As well, we invite some of the previous year's participants to return as animators to grow their leadership skills .
 In addition to acting as role models and mentors, our youth animators bring invaluable skills and unique experiences to PSYL, while also integrating a rich international perspective.

-The 2015 Animator Team creates a living tableau with coordinator Brad Davis during training week (above).
+The 2017 Animator Team creates a living tableau during training week (above).

 Want to learn more about the experience of being a Animator?

-Check out this blog by 2013 facilitator Shobhit Kumar, where he writes:
+Check out this blog by past animator Shobhit Kumar, where he writes:

 "As a whole, the seminar was literally indescribable.
 Instead of teaching me what a leader is, it taught me how a leader is.
 Instead of teaching me to care for others, it taught me how to love.